gregorias/anki-code-highlighter/README.md

 ### Testing

 1. Run unit tests and mypy with `testall`.
-2. Test supported Anki versions by packaging the plugin and importing the plugin into the lowest and the newest support Anki.
+2. Test supported Anki versions (2.1.49 and latest) by packaging the plugin and importing the plugin into the lowest and the newest support Anki.

 ### Release & distribution